 One way to discover more about the wildlife that exists along our coast is to spend time rockpooling.
-Here's a list of some of the beaches and bays around the UK for exploring rockpools...
+Here's a list of beaches and bays around the UK to explore

 When the waves have retreated and the tide is low, it’s possible to lean over the small pools of water that form on the rocky shoreline and find a microcosm of life under the waves.
 Shrimp can be found bobbing in the pools and crabs skulk under clumps of seaweed.
 Starfish cling to the rock face and kelp forests waft in the water, providing cover for snails and small fish.
 Molluscs, barnacles and anemones sit on the pool floor, and even larger creatures like lobster can be seen if you’re lucky.

 Plants and animals that live in rockpools are both fascinating and hardy, surviving a constantly changing environment with fluctuating water temperatures, decreasing oxygen levels and an exposure to sunlight for long periods of time (as well as rough treatment from the incoming sea).